I am impatient. Where is the recipe? DOWNLOAD THE RECIPE FROM THIS LINK! I sure hope you’ll read the stuff below too. It could help a LOT.

 Not all thin crust joints use milk in their pizza dough.
 You don’t have to use milk – you can substitute with water.
 It’s a good idea to heat your milk to lukewarm if you’re combining it with the water and yeast, or you can add it in cold after the yeast has had a chance to get going.
 This is more of an issue with active-dry yeast than it would be with instant yeast.

 I’ve talked about this in other places on the site, but it’s also relevant to the conversation:

-If you use Lactose-Free Milk (i.e. Lactaid), be aware that the milk sugars (lactose) that were previously UNAVAILABLE to the yeast, are now glucose and galactose (thanks, lactase!).
+If you use Lactose-Free Milk (i.e. Lactaid), be aware that the milk sugars (lactose) that were previously UNAVAILABLE to the yeast, have been converted to glucose and galactose (thanks, lactase!).
 The yeast can gobble up the glucose with no problem (the galactose? – not so much), so that means MORE YEAST ACTIVITY!
 WOOOOO!

 (yes, I just celebrated yeast activity)

 The reason I mention this is that if your yeast tends to be a little sluggish, lactose-free milk could help the yeast out.

 American Metalcraft 16″ Mega Screen – $12.95

 16 in Coupe Style Pizza Pan CS16 – $5.65

 Stainless Steel Portion Control Sauce Spoon

 With Color Code Handle – 8 Ounce, Blue – $3.75